Our teachers are Miss Connor and Miss Bleakley. Mrs Arachchige, Mrs Wiseman and Mrs Nash are our teaching assistants.

 W.C.
 25.11.24 - Mercury Class Update

+This week we have started to feel very festive with lots of play rehearsals taking place and Christmas decorations being made.
+We have still managed to find the time to squeeze in lots of learning though and as always, the children have worked very hard!
 In maths, we started off the week by continuing our work on 2D shapes.
 The children loved going on a shape hunt inside the classroom and outside.
 Once everyone had found a shape, as a group, we discussed its properties, using mathematical vocabulary to describe the sides and corners.
 We were amazed to hear some children comparing different shapes by describing how they are similar and different to one another.
 We finished the week with exploring the concept of time when thinking about day and night.
 The children explored key events in their daily routine using language such as ‘first’, ‘then’, ‘after’, ‘before’, ‘morning’, ‘today’ and ‘tomorrow’.
 The concept of time can often be difficult for children to understand so this was a good place to start!

 In literacy this week, we have continued to explore non-fiction texts and the children have been busy creating their own about tigers.
 As we have learnt previously that non-fiction texts must only include factual information, the children started off by gathering facts through videos.
 They chose their favourite facts to write first and then they wrote headings and drew pictures that were appropriate to their writing.
 We have been working really hard on our letter formation this week as it would be wonderful if you could continue practising this at home.